The Milton and Sonia Greenberg Scholarship of Teaching and Learning Award

 The Milton and Sonia Greenberg Scholarship of Teaching and Learning Award recognizes faculty who have made a significant contribution to research-based analyses of teaching practices or of curricular design.
 The Scholarship of Teaching and Learning is a movement in post-secondary education that promotes systematic analysis of the practice of teaching along with application of research-based approaches to instruction and curricular design.

-Any faculty member teaching full-time during the current academic year is eligible for nomination.
+Eligibility: Any faculty member teaching full-time during the current academic year is eligible for nomination.
+Self-nominations are not eligible.
 Both individual faculty members and teams of faculty members may be nominated.

-The winning faculty member (or faculty team) will receive an award of $2000, plus an additional stipend of up to $1000 to offset costs related to the dissemination of the recipient’s scholarship.
+Terms of Award: The winning faculty member (or faculty team) will receive an award of $3,000 in the form of a stipend.
 In addition to being recognized at the annual Ann Ferren Conference in January, the winner will be invited to present his or her work at a CTRL event.

 The 2011 Scholarship of Teaching and Learning Award was given to Professor Derrick Coburn (School of International Service), because he integrates his study of cyber-learning and his teaching as integral parts of his curriculum design and implementation, while designing, implementing and evaluating cyber-learning for students with disabilities.